If you are looking for the best OBDLink scan tool that can be controlled from your Android, Windows, or iOS device, you have landed on the right page.

 CEL: OBDLink SX can read all kinds of engine trouble codes and help clear the light.

-Fuel Economy: You can create custom economy gauge layout to keep an eye on fuel consumption.
-This can help you save money.
+Fuel Economic: You can create a custom economy gauge layout to keep an eye on fuel consumption, helping you save money.

 - Over 7000 codes in the database to help you identify problems.

 - Upgradeable firmware allows the device to cover more issues.